Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 Results That Speak for Themselves

 Our methodology has a proven track record with B2B companies facing the same long sales cycles, technical content requirements, and competitive pressures that manufacturers navigate every day.
-B2B industrial is one of our core segments — and our longest-running client relationships.
+B2B industrial is one of our core segments, and our longest-running client relationships.

 Case Study 1: Industrial Client — Outranking Wikipedia

 One of our B2B industrial clients manufactures specialized irrigation equipment.
 We built a comprehensive technical guide using our content methodology, and that guide now outranks Wikipedia for the primary product-category keyword.
 Search “center pivot irrigation” and our client’s content is at the top.
-For manufacturers, this demonstrates what happens when genuine technical expertise is structured properly for search — even Wikipedia can’t compete with truly authoritative industry content.
-That’s the level of search dominance we build for industrial clients.

 Case Study 2: 20/20 Institute